Michael C. Rockefeller Traveling Fellowship ...................................due Tuesday, October 10, 12 noon

 - and/or otherwise supports the general welfare.

-Students will be selected on the basis of demonstrated interest in, abilities in, and commitment to public service, as well as the merit, soundness, and practicality of their project.
-Selection committees have usually articulated a clear inclination to make awards when a student’s direct involvement is essential to the quality or success of a project, addresses significant human need through the project, and establishes viability for the project once the fellow departs.
-Applicants must be in good academic and disciplinary standing, and must be able to dedicate themselves fully to their projects.
+Fellows will be selected on the basis of their demonstrated interest, abilities, and commitment to public service, as well as the merit, soundness, and practicality of their project.
+There is a preference for proposals where the student’s direct involvement is essential to the success of the project, and when the project addresses a significant human need.
 Financial need is not a criterion.

 - Selection Committee interviews:Early April

-Candidates must demonstrate some purpose to their proposed travel that relates to their undergraduate interests, usually interpreted as related to their concentration.
-The proposed travel must also reflect a candidate’s own initiative.
-The donors’ terms direct selection committees to make awards "that will enable the recipient, based on his or her own planning and initiative, to engage in a program of travel, study, research or observation that will further expand and challenge an existing interest in a particular field."
+Candidates must demonstrate some purpose to their proposed travel that relates to their intellectual interests, usually interpreted as related to their concentration.
+The proposed travel must also reflect a candidates own initiative.
+The donors terms direct selection committees to make awards that will enable the recipient, based on his or her own planning and initiative, to engage in a program of travel, study, research, or observation that will further expand and challenge an existing interest in a particular field.

-Given the connections between a recipient’s field of interest and the proposed project, committees will expect to see sufficient academic preparation to derive a meaningful and thought-provoking experience on the fellowship.
-The donors’ terms also list inquisitiveness among selection criteria, as well as the potential to be challenged and have horizons broadened through the fellowship experience.
+Given the connections between a recipients field of interest and the proposed project, committees will expect to see sufficient academic preparation to derive a meaningful and thought-provoking experience during the fellowship.
+The donors terms also list inquisitiveness among selection criteria, as well as the potential to be challenged and have horizons broadened through the fellowship experience.
 Financial need is not a selection criterion.

 Harvard College sophomores and juniors are eligible.